Nago76/SWHX-Inj/README.md

 So this only work if u have signed your dll, yes it very shitty injector and no offsets require.
 So to implement this its very easy

-1. you have to add this code below dllmain
+1. you have to add this code below dllmain at ur api module

 ```cpp
 // ADD THIS BELOW DLLMAIN!